alexkritchevsky

 Science is—has to be—the process of studying things in a way that necessarily becomes more correct over time.
 Asymptotically it should figure out the true workings of whatever slice of reality you’re looking at.
 This always involves building up theories of how reality works, and typically should require validating those theories with experiments to see how good they are, although, strictly speaking, that’s only useful inasmuch it gets you closer to correctness; you can get away without it sometimes.

 In business, the theories are answers to the question “how should we run our company?”.
 That is, “what should all these people do?”.
 That experiment to see what color the button should be?
 It assumes, but never checks, that the answer to that question is this: “we should run experiments like this one all day and then do whatever they say into the future” You could also do some science on that hypothesis, if you wanted, but don’t bother; it’s pretty obviously wrong.
 We have plenty of evidence already: everywhere you look, data-science-driven companies are doing fantastically dumb things, and everybody who works at them knows it (and will happily tell you, with pained resignation!).
-And yet these companies carry on with their foolishness anyway—because their collective understanding is that they’re supposed to stay carefully on that sacred, data-driven path.
+And yet these companies carry on with their foolishness anyway—because their collective understanding is that they’re supposed to stay carefully on the sacred data-driven path.

-How do you do better than a bunch of one-off experiments that pretend to be scientific?
-For starters, write down and aggregate all the results of your little experiments in a way that can be used for future decisions, and then use that knowledge to, you know, make future decisions— in lieu of further experimentation.
+For starters, write down and aggregate all the results of your little experiments in a way that can be used for future decisions, and then use that knowledge to actually make future decisions—in lieu of further experimentation.
 If every “no thanks I don’t want to buy your shit” button should be grey and invisible to press the psychological buttons that make you more money, and if doing so passes your own ethics (treating your customers with respect is, perhaps, not relevant here…), you don’t really need to test the next one.
 You already know!
 It will work!
+That’s what the science was for!

 “That sounds nice,” you think, and yet… a few quarters later… somehow you’re back where you were, doing that same experiment again, testing variants of buttons and user flows and whatever, even though it’s obvious how to make improvements without testing them.
 Why?

 Well, it turns out there’s another reason people do this “science”, and it’s probably the main reason: it’s that they need to be able to take credit.
 If you knew the button color would help the business and your job was just a regular job where your responsibility is to do a good job at something, you’d just change the color to the color it should be and that would be it.
-But if you need to argue about getting a promotion, you need to attribute that revenue to something you did, because your annual review is gonna say “drove X% revenue growth via a series of changes” and if you don’t know how much you drove you can’t put it in there.
-Even if, and this is the painful part, the thing you did was obvious and the experiment was a total waste of time and money.
+But if you need to argue about getting a promotion, you need to attribute that revenue to something you did, because your annual review is gonna say “drove X% revenue growth via <a series of changes>” and if you don’t know how much you drove you can’t put it in there.
+Even if, and this is the super-aggravating part, the thing you did was obvious and the experiment was a total waste of time and money.

-Don’t get me wrong: if these same people one day started “making decisions”, with everything else unchanged, it would be disastrous.
-People can be really, really fallible.
-These people got their decision-making power without having to prove themselves by making lots of smaller decisions first.
+And I agree.
+Don’t get me wrong: if these same people one day started “making decisions”, leaving everything else unchanged, it would be disastrous.
+People can be really, really dumb.
+Especially people who have never had to do a good job at decision-making before.
+The people in charge today largely got where they are without having to prove themselves by making lots of smaller decisions first.
 It was rarely a requirement to be any good at leadership at all.

-If anything, the modern cargo-cult data-science age is probably a reaction to the last age, a time when tyrannical executives roamed the earth, doing whatever insanely dumb shit they wanted, checked only by the whims of their also-tyrannical superiors.
-Words like “systematic bias” or “logical fallacies” hadn’t been disseminated yet, so there wasn’t even language to explain why they were so wrong.
-And they had those positions not because they were the best at what they did, not because they earned it with hard work, but because they were, like, the right type of well-groomed white man who looks good in a sportcoat.
+If anything, the modern cargo-cult data-science is probably a reaction to the last age, a time when tyrannical executives roamed the earth, doing whatever insanely dumb shit they wanted, checked only by the whims of their also-tyrannical superiors.
+Words like “systematic bias” or “logical fallacies” hadn’t been discovered yet, so there wasn’t even language to explain why they were so wrong.
+And they had those positions not because they were the best at what they did, not because they earned it with hard work, but because they were, like, the right type of well-groomed white dude who looks good in a sportcoat.
 I’ve heard it’s still like that in many parts of the world.
 But, you know, not in modern corporate America—we’re better than that.
-We use data now.
+We use data now!

 In a way, handing decision-making over to what is essentially an algorithm is a way of taking power away from powerful people and getting them to somehow go along with it.
 Which doesn’t sound so bad, really.
 If anything it’s the theme of the last century of progressivism.

 Yet the result is, in a way, shameful.
 The organization is still clueless, only now it can’t as easily blame anyone for its clueless floundering.
 This arrangement can actually afford the people in power more protection: they’re less culpable for the consequences of their actions, because they don’t take actions.
 They still fail… but everything was decided by the data science.
 In fact everybody, in power or not, can say this: we just did what the data told us; we did everything right!
 Especially in tech, where money and therefore validation just blows in your door if you leave it open, these organizations can’t even tell how dumb they’re being.
 It all seems to be working!
 They’re still getting conversions; people are clicking on the ads; the stock price is good.
-When in fact the actual test of your hypothesis about how to run a business happens on far too slow a scale to get any feedback— decades, I guess.
+When in fact the actual test of your hypothesis about how to run a business happens on far too slow a scale to get any feedback—decades, I guess.
 However long it takes a company to rot at its core, wither for a while, and finally go bankrupt.
 As long as the economy is good and the industry is ascendant, everybody gets plenty rich from mediocrity.

 Well, fine.
 I, for one, don’t enjoy being part of this money-grubbing idiot machine at all.
 It’s no fun to spend your one life’s effort on stupid work.
 And even if you somehow avoid this fake science in your job, every product you use has already been ruined by it anyway (look no further than “every recommendation algorithm”).
 You would have to go live by yourself in the woods to get away from being affected by decisions that are obviously bad to everyone but looked good enough in the metrics.
 (Don’t even get me started on things that are actually good ways to make money but are totally evil you’d be ashamed telling your kids about.
 “The data told me to do it!”
-I bet it did, bucko.)
+I bet it did.)